Last Updated on May 18, 2025 by Soumya

 Taxi to Belem from Lisbon

-Absolutely, yes, if you are planning to visit the popular monuments in Belem and wish to use public transport to get there.
-You can ride for free on the tram, train, and Carris.
+Absolutely, yes, if you plan to visit the popular monuments in Belem and wish to use public transportation to get there.
+With a Lisbon Card, you can ride on the tram, train, and bus for free.

-With the Lisboa Card, most of Belem’s sights, such as Jeronimos, Belem Tower, MAAT, Coaches Museum, and National Archaeological Museum, are free.
+Additionally, most of Belem’s attractions, including Jeronimos, Belem Tower, MAAT, the Coaches Museum, and the National Archaeological Museum, are free with the Lisbon Card.
 Plus, there are significant discounts on others.

-There are so many wonderful things to do in Belem that you can literally spend a couple of days here.
+There are so many wonderful things to do in Belem that you can easily cover in a day trip.

 Here’s my choice of places and monuments to visit in Belem.
 If you are short on time, please feel free to pick and choose.
 Or refer to my one-day Belem itinerary at the end of the post.